Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

 ACPI Objects
 ------------
-The expectations on individual ACPI objects that are likely to be used are shown in the list that follows; any object not explicitly mentioned below should be used as needed for a particular platform or particular subsystem, such as power management or PCI.
+The expectations on individual ACPI objects that are likely to be used are shown in the woke list that follows; any object not explicitly mentioned below should be used as needed for a particular platform or particular subsystem, such as power management or PCI.